-Pay Range for Unqualified Teachers £18169- £28735 pa.
+Pay Range for Unqualified Teachers £18419- £28735 pa.

 The pay committee will pay any unqualified teacher in accordance with paragraph 17 of the STPCD.
 The pay committee will determine where a newly appointed unqualified teacher will enter the scale, having regard to any qualifications or experience s/he may have, which they consider to be of value.
-The pay committee will consider whether it wishes to pay an additional allowance, in accordance with paragraph 18 and 19.
+The pay committee will consider whether it wishes to pay an additional allowance, in accordance with paragraph 18 and 19 or the below UQT scales.